 You live in the best maintained and managed area in Philadelphia.
-While municipal government cleans the streets and empties trash cans, your yearly assessment supports daily sidewalk cleaning a minimum of three times a day plus periodic pressure washing in the warmer months; graffiti removal from the ground floor of building facades, street poles, traffic boxes, and street signs; the deployment of uniformed public safety ambassadors, Community Service Representatives (CSRs), who work in partnership with the Philadelphia Police Department; physical improvements such as improved lighting, signs, and landscaping; special events and promotions, such as Restaurant Week, and much more.
+While municipal government cleans the streets and empties trash cans, your yearly assessment supports daily sidewalk cleaning a minimum of three times a day plus periodic pressure washing in the warmer months; graffiti removal from the ground floor of building facades, street poles, traffic boxes, and street signs; the deployment of uniformed public safety ambassadors, Community Service Representatives (CSRs) and a Bike Safety Patrol who work in partnership with the Philadelphia Police Department; a homeless outreach team who connect homeless individuals with available services; physical improvements such as improved lighting, signs, and landscaping; special events and promotions, such as Restaurant Week, and much more.
 To learn more about the CCD’s programs and services, please visit the CCD Services page.
 CCD’s assessment revenues are used exclusively to fund services and physical improvements within the boundaries of the CCD.

 Your annual charge is set by Commonwealth and City law and calculated by a formula that applies to all taxable properties, without regard to abatements, homestead exemptions and other exemptions provided by the City of Philadelphia.
 The following explains the CCD methodology to calculate the assessed charges for commercial and residential properties.